nuttycream/deeznuts/src/pages/professional.md

 the occasional dab at web development with vanilla JS, Typescript, and frameworks such as Astro.

-My most recent and notable projects:
+In my freetime, I enjoy making projects that'll help suit my daily tasks, as well as, explore bleeding edge technologies.
+My most recent and notable
+projects:

 - [pipin](https://github.com/nuttycream/pipin)- A rust based portable
   application to control Raspberry Pi GPIO pins on the web browser.
 It uses